yale-cpsc-213/marlins/README.md

     Technically you are "cloning" the starter repo.
 GitHub calls this "forking" because they add some other bells and whistles on top.
 If you need more information, check out [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)

-4. Login to [cloud9](https://c9.io/).
-Or, if you want to work on   your own computer, fine.
-In that case, you'll need to install node.js.

-    You can create a cloud9 account by linking to GitHub.
-Then, create a custom workspace, cloning from your forked repo.
+4. Install [node.js](https://nodejs.org/en/)---the LTS release
+    is likely best for you.
+If you have a mac, it is likely easist do that using [homebrew](https://brew.sh/).
+If you're using
+    Linux (on a virtual machine or otherwise) you shoud likely use your distribution's package manager.
+(If you'd like to use [cloud9](https://c9.io/), tell Kyle and he'll send you an invite so you can log in without a credit card.)

-    If working locally, you'll need to clone the starter repo using the `git clone` command.
+5. If working locally, you'll need to clone the starter repo using the `git clone` command.
 The clone url is displayed on GitHub, above the repository file browser.

-5. Your group will be assigned to one of five responsibilities: stories, verbs, nouns, adjectives, or adverbs.
+6. Your group will be assigned to one of five responsibilities: stories, verbs, nouns, adjectives, or adverbs.

     Checkout a new branch with a good name.
 Mine is going to be "kyle-verbs".
 Yours should